augusthottie/AugustHottie/README.md

 - 🔭 I’m currently working on the AWS Solutions Architect Associate course.
-- 🌱 I’m currently learning learning python :D
+- 🌱 I’m currently learning python :D
 - 👯 I’m looking to collaborate on  simple cloud based projects.
 - 📫 How to reach me: you can contact me on my email: chimexjessica@outlook.com
 - 😄 Pronouns: She/Her